The 4 Most Toxic Relationship Killers

 You may be thinking, “holy crap, these relationship killers can really mess up my relationship, what can I do about it?”
 The good news is that you have already taken the first step of becoming aware of them.
 There’s always more research you can do.
 The Gotten Institute website has plenty of great resources for you on their website, particularly the blog.

-I know this subject isn’t what you what to be thinking about during this happy time but practice makes perfect and nailing down these techniques will help you build your marriage muscle for a happy and healthy relationship that lasts a lifetime.
+Practice makes perfect and nailing down these techniques will help you build your marriage muscle for a happy and healthy relationship that lasts a lifetime.